nodejs/node/doc/api/modules.markdown

 In each module, the `module` free variable is a reference to the object representing the current module.
-For convenience, `module.exports` is also accessible via the `exports` module-global. `module` isn't actually a global but rather local to each module.
+For convenience, `module.exports` is also accessible via the `exports` module-global. `module` isn’t actually a global but rather local to each module.

 ### module.exports